Hosting earnings

 What's next

-- How rake works → — the underlying fee math.
+- How fees work → — the underlying fee math.

 - Withdrawals → — how withdrawals work for player stacks (similar mechanic, different starting balance).